Italy entry requirements for Greece passport holders

 Valid passport

-Your Greek passport needs to be valid for the whole time you are in Italy.
-Schengen rules do not require 6 months of validity beyond your departure date, but some airlines may still ask for it — check with your carrier before flying.Required
+Your Greek passport only needs to be valid for the duration of your stay in Italy.
+Airlines may ask for 6 months validity beyond your departure date — check with your carrier before flying.Required

 Return or onward ticket